Our Two year Tulip Management Development Program

 All participants will take part in team building experiential activities, interactive learning sessions and have the opportunity to obtain the necessary knowledge, and skills required for future supervisor and managerial roles within our business.

-Our promotional material providing details of our two year Management Development Programme, circulated though different methods, including social media, job boards and grad fairs, advertised that you can win a microwave full of our tasty Rapid Rashers.
+Our promotional material providing details of our two year Management Development Programme, is circulated though different methods, including social media, job boards and grad fairs.
+We are also running a competition to win a years supply of bacon!
 To take part, simply add your details below and answer the question to enter….
 Read more about our programme below and how to apply.

 Our Management Development programme is aimed at those who have a passion for food along with the ambition, initiative, motivation and drive to succeed in a faced paced FMCG business, full of challenges and development opportunities.
 Graduates should have obtained a 2.1 degree and possess strong numerical and Communications skills, complimented with a pragmatic, flexible approach.